full name: Mary Agnes Kornman

 1927

-to the road, she left the act for good, replaced within a few weeks by Peggy Eames.
-After this, Mary started appearing in casting directories, but it
+- After briefly returning to the road, Mary left the act for good, replaced within a few weeks by Peggy Eames.

-doesn't appear that she had any luck getting film roles.
-By October 8th, Mary had returned to the road in an act with Scooter and Lila Lowry called
+- By October 8th, Mary had returned to the road in an act with Scooter and Lila Lowry called Acting Out.
+This is according to The Lincoln Star of October 8th.
+The

-Little Rascals: Mary Kornman, Scooter Lowery (sic) and Sister Lila, and refers to their act as Crashing Into Vaudeville.
+Wichita Beacon of October 16th bills them as Hal Roach's Little Rascals: Mary Kornman, Scooter Lowery (sic) and Sister Lila, and refers to their act as

 1928

-Keith-Albee circuit.
-The Motion Picture News from Feb.
-18th of this year reports that Mary and Johnny were currently vacationing in New York, and
+- The Motion Picture News from February 18th of this year reports that Mary and Johnny were currently vacationing in New York, and would be shortly returning to vaudeville

-would be shortly returning to vaudeville on an upcoming tour.
-The act was called In And Out Of The Movies and was written by Herman Timberg.
-It was on
+- Mary and Johnny's act was called In And Out Of The Movies and was written by Herman Timberg.
+It was on the road by March 30th.

 1929

-The vaudeville tour continued into this year, with a visit to Hal Roach's hometown of Elmira, NY, in January.
-The act broke up in August at the
+- The vaudeville tour continued into this year, with a visit to Hal Roach's hometown of Elmira, NY, in January.

-earliest.
-In November, Mary visited the Roach studios and noted how much the place had changed.
-In December, she enrolled in Beverly Hills High School, the
+- In November, Mary visited the Roach studios and noted how much the place had changed.

-first time she had ever gone to a regular school.
+- In December, Mary enrolled in Beverly Hills High School, the first time she had ever gone to a regular school.

 1930

+comedies.
 She made a hundred dollars a week while making this series.

 - The Voice Of Hollywood Series 1, No. 2 (appearance)